Resxt/Spicetify-Extensions/full-queue-clear/README.md

 ## Why use this?

 I created this because I want to listen exactly what I want in the order that I want.
-The way Spotify handles the queue with tracks coming from "context" (you clicking play on a playlist) and "queue" (you click on "add to queue") isn't ideal in my opinion.
+The way Spotify handles the queue with tracks coming from "context" (you clicking play on a playlist) and "queue" (you clicking on "add to queue") isn't ideal in my opinion.
 I would rather just clear up the queue and add the playlists/tracks I want and only listen to that without having my context playlist being mixed up with my actual queue.

 This can also be useful if you're a design maniac who wants a clean bar when you're not listening to anything or for screenshots.